Xlinks Morocco–UK Power Project

 The Xlinks Morocco-UK Power Project is a proposal to create 11.5 GW of renewable generation, 22.5 GWh of battery storage and a 3.6 GW high-voltage direct current interconnector to carry solar and wind-generated electricity from Morocco to the United Kingdom.
 Morocco has been hailed as a potential key power generator for Europe as the continent looks to reduce reliance on fossil fuels.

 If built, the 4000 km cable would be the world's longest undersea power cable, and would supply up to 8% of the UK's electricity consumption.
 The project was projected to be operational within a decade.
-The proposal was rejected by the UK Government in June 2025.
+The proposal was rejected by the UK government in June 2025.
+The generation facilities would be located in the Guelmim-Oued Noun region of Morocco, with the undersea cable running to Alverdiscott in Devon, England.

 Current status

 As of April 2024, the project's developer, Xlinks First Ltd had received investments from Abu Dhabi National Energy Company (TAQA), TotalEnergies, and Octopus Energy, raising more than £50 million for the project, with £5 billion of equity finance 'lined up'.
 It was previously reported that it was close to appointing bankers to help raise the billions of pounds of investment funding required.

 In August 2023 Xlinks was declared a project of "national significance" by Claire Coutinho, the UK's Secretary of State for Energy Security and Net Zero.

 Xlinks was founded by Simon Morrish, a serial entrepreneur who provided most of the £30M seed funding.
 The project’s executive chairman is former Tesco chief executive Sir Dave Lewis, and the vice-chair is Paddy Padmanathan, former CEO and president of ACWA Power.
 Sir Ian Davis, former chairman of Rolls-Royce Holdings, serves as a non-executive director.

 In June 2025, following a change of government the previous year, energy minister Ed Miliband rejected the project.